dylwedma11748/JTegraNX/README.md

 4. Copy the compiled x86 native to src\linux\natives and rename it to "JTegraNX_x86.so".
 5. Copy the compiled x64 native to src\linux\natives and rename it to "JTegraNX_x64.so".

+Mac OS X doesn't need a native since fusee-gelee works out of the box with it.

 # Credits
 - [suchmememanyskill](https://github.com/suchmememanyskill) for [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer).
 - [rajkosto](https://github.com/rajkosto) for [memloader](https://github.com/rajkosto/memloader) and [TegraRcmSmash](https://github.com/rajkosto/TegraRcmSmash) (No longer being used in v1.6+).